 Attachment of Earnings Order – Can be used for debts owed by an individual.
 Forces their employer to deduct money from the debtor’s wages to repay the debt.

 You are usually entitled to claim interest on any money you are owed.
 Exactly what rate of interest applies will depend on the circumstances, but for many types of debt the rate is set at 8%.

 This will depend on the type of debt and the nature of the relationship between you/your business and the person who owed you money.

-Typical evidence of a debt will include:
+Typical evidence of a debt includes: